Money isn’t everything when it comes to choosing a career. But what if you could find a field you love, and make at least $100,000 a year?

 1. Investment Banker

-However, if you look at salary plus bonus, the average associate makes between $150,000 and $350,000 in the first year, according to WallStreetOasis.com.
+However, if you look at salary plus bonus, the average associate makes up to $150,000 in the first year, according to WallStreetOasis.com.
 Salaries for vice presidents top out at $1.5 million and managing partners can make more than $20 million.

 It’s by no means easy money, though.
 Investment banking hours are notoriously long.
 And while getting an entry-level analyst position requires a bachelor’s degree, many investment bankers pursue graduate degrees.
 Most finish an MBA program but some get other graduate degrees such as a law degree.